Theatres Protection Fund

 Its purpose is to provide capital funds to theatres in need and at risk.

 The Fund awards capital grants to support small theatre building projects which address urgent building repairs, improve operational viability, introduce environmental improvements, and which enhance physical accessibility.

 The Theatres Protection Fund currently delivers the following Programmes to support theatre building projects:

 Launched in April 2012, this receives support from the Andrew Lloyd Webber Foundation and Judy Craymer MBE.
 The UK Small Grants Scheme awards grants of up to £5,000 to theatres across the UK with charitable status.
 Trustees of The Theatres Trust review applications twice a year.
 The UK Small Grants Scheme runs until 2017.

 Trustees of the Theatres Trust will meet in December 2016 to consider further Small Grants Scheme awards.
-Deadline for Round Nine applications is midday 26 October 2016.
+Deadline for Round Nine applications is extended to Monday 31 October at 5pm.